-This guide explains what you can usually do free, where the limits start, and when it makes sense to move from a free test clip into a more structured workflow like the Stratboost AI Image to Video Generator, AI Video Studio and Workspace.
+This guide explains what free AI image to video tools can usually do, where the limits start, and when it makes sense to move from a free test into a stronger setup like the AI Image to Video Generator, Photo to Video AI, Animate Photo AI or the Product Photo to Video Ad Workflow.

 Can you turn images into videos for free?